nagabasavanna/nagabasavanna/README.md

 - 👋 Hi, I’m @nagabasavanna
-- 👀 I’m interested in coding ,As an undergraduate computer science student
+- 👀 I’m a software engineer
-- 🌱 I’m currently studying in sjce
+- 🌱 I’m currently working in HPE

 - 📫 How to reach me ...
 mailid- nagabasavanna22@gmail.com